 2) Follow Up Every Client

 Following up on every client, whether via phone or email, is essential to ensure that you get paid faster.
+Use an email marketing tool like NotifyVisitors Moosend to speed up the outreach process.
 If a customer says they will pay within two weeks, reach out and let them know you will follow up with them in one week to make sure everything went according to plan.

 A great way to recover overdue payments is by staying in touch with your customers throughout each project phase.
 Make sure you check in with them regularly so there are no surprises when it comes time for payment.